aroller/better-bridgeway-builder/README.md

 - `player.ts`: This file defines the player object, which is the being trying to cross the street.
 - `street.ts`: This file manages the street, lanes, and obstacles that the player must avoid.
 - `index.ts`: This file orchestrates the game and provides access to the `index.html` canvas component.

+# Contributions

+* Issues currently are disabled since the project is in early development.
+* Fork the project and make pull requests.
+* It is encouraged to use AI to develop the code, but not a strict requirement.

+# Credits

+Credit is given at the commit level.
+The main contributions will be identified on the second line with

+* [ChatGPT 4](https://chat.openai.com/) for product and architecture discussions including code generation for bootstrapping and big refactors.
+I'm unable to share the link to the discussion.
+* [Github Co-Pilot](https://github.com/features/copilot) for actively developing and improving all code.
+All discussions are happening locally.
+* [Google Bard](https://g.co/bard/share/625bfc03158c) for some product collaboration and code discussions.